 According to our respondent’s observations, another mass pushback must have taken place this night on the Evros/Meriç River.
 There must have been other cars bringing people to different points at the riverside.
 The officers must have been loading cars with people, bringing them to the border for the pushback, and then returning to get another load of people, and so on.
 He concluded this after meeting people in Turkey that were pushed-back on the same night.
 In his case, at no time during the entire process was he shown any official identification by the officers involved in the pushback.

 After being pushed-back, the respondent slept in the woods for about 4 hours with a large group of people and then walked to the village of Uzunköprü (Turkey), which was about 70 kilometers away from the pushback point.
-On the way, Turkish army officers attempted to stop them by shouting, but they ran away and dispersed.
+He described how on the way, individuals he believed to be Turkish army officers attempted to stop them by shouting, but they ran away and dispersed.
 Our respondent remained together with his 3 friends.
 He did not have any navigation and did not know where they were, but was able to find the way due to his previous pushback experience.
 They received some money from the locals in Uzunköprü, with which they bought bus tickets and continued their way to Istanbul.